 👋🏼 Hello there, I’m Jonas

-🔬 My research focuses on exploring both the tangible and intangible effects of professional sports teams, facilities, and major sporting events.
-Specifically, I aim to understand the market idiosyncrasies that position sports facilities and teams as valuable urban amenities.
+📊 I am also interested in the intangible effects of professional sports on local economies.
+Specifically, I aim to understand the market idiosyncrasies through which sports facilities and teams act as urban amenities.

 Current Projects